 Between 1999 and 2007, he worked at the Royal Conservatory in The Hague as teacher of conducting and as répétiteur of vocal repertoire.
 He also conducted the Conservatory's Opera Academy in works such as L’enfant et les sortilèges, Die Zauberflöte, Albert Herring, Smetana’s Two Widows, and Gounod’s La Colombe.

-Parallel to his educational work, José Miguel Esandi continued his studies as assistant conductor to renowned maestros such as Hartmut Haenchen, Carlo Rizzi and Yannick Nézet-Séguin on numerous opera productions at the Dutch National Opera, Flemish Opera, Opéra National de Paris and at the Salzburg Festival, among others.
+Next to his educational work, José Miguel Esandi was assistant conductor to renowned maestros such as Hartmut Haenchen, Carlo Rizzi and Yannick Nézet-Séguin on numerous opera productions at the Dutch National Opera, Flemish Opera, Opéra National de Paris and at the Salzburg Festival, among others.

 ANY PUBLIC USE OF THE ABOVE TEXT IS NOT PERMITTED WITHOUT SPECIFIC